fhalab/evSeq/README.md

         cd ssSEQ_LOCATION
         python ssSeqGui

 where "ssSEQ_LOCATION" is the location in which you installed ssSeq.

+### Windows users can also launch the GUI with with a simple double-click once the right program has been enabled.
+Setup this option as follows:

+1. Right click on the `ssSeqGuiClick.py` file and select 'Open with' > 'Choose another app'.
+If you see Python as an option, check the box 'Always use this app to open .py files' then select Python.
+From now on, you should be able to launch the GUI by double-clicking the file and you are done and do not need to follow any more steps.
+2. However, Python likely won't be an option.
+In this case start by opening GitBash and typing:

+        where python

+3. This will return the location of python on your computer!
+For example, your path is likely something like `C:\Users\<your username>\Anaconda3\python.exe`.
+This tells you where to find Python!
+4. Return to `ssSeqGuiClick.py` and select 'Open with' > 'Choose another app'.
+Check the box 'Always use this app to open .py files' then scroll down the list of apps, choose 'More apps' and then 'Look for another app on this PC'.
+This will bring you to a file browser.
+Using the file path you found above in GitBash, locate the `python.exe` file, select it, then click 'Open'.
+5. Now you should be able to launch `ssSeqGuiClick.py` with a double-click!

-Executing either of the above commands will launch an instance of the GUI.
+Executing any of the above commands will launch an instance of the GUI.
 It should look like the below:

 ![GUI](./GitImages/GUI.png "GUI")